-The PEB curriculum consists of 3 courses (Biological Physics, Methods and Logic in Interdisciplinary Research, and a course that is math/computation heavy - for most students, Dynamical Systems in Biology), in addition to the Integrated Workshop held prior to the start of the academic year.
+The PEB curriculum consists of 3 courses (Biological Physics, Methods and Logic in Interdisciplinary Research, and a course that is math/computation heavy - for most students, Modeling Biological Systems II), in addition to the Integrated Workshop held prior to the start of the academic year.
 If needed, students can also take a primer course.

 PEB students complete the PEB courses in addition to their departmental graduation requirements.
 The PEB requirements have been carefully meshed with those of the home departments/tracks to avoid substantially increasing the course load for PEB students.